ryoyeung/yield-farm-auto-compounder/README.md

 ```
 npm run calculate :principle :APRofTheFarm :bnbPrice :totalGas

+Example:
+npm run calculate 10000 35.52 376 0.004

-Given principle: $1000
+Given principle: $10000
-Optimal time interval: 52.14 days (Frequency 7 per year)
+Optimal time interval: 16.59 days (Frequency 22 per year)
-Projected reward: $1401.81
+Total amount after a year: $14184.9
 APR: 35.52%
-APY: 40.18%
+APY: 41.85%
-Extra reward: 4.66%
+Extra reward: 6.33%
 ```

 Replace `TIME_INTERVAL_IN_DAYS` with the calculated one.
 The frequency is calculated on daily basis, it can also be modified calculate more frequent compounding.